kt-std/nasa-media-search/README.md

 2. Catalogue of Near Earth Objects (NEO)
 3. Sorting of NEO by: magnitude, approach date, velocity
 4. Recent NASA photo/video background for the main page

----
-:sparkles: - implemented features
+:sparkles: - *implemented features*

+### Upcoming features :fire:
+0. Media items pagination
+1. Responsive layout

 # Installation
-1. Download the code from the `master` branch (as it contains assets)
+1. Download the code from the `main` branch
 2. Unpack the code to the destination folder
-3. Open the destination folder and run `npm i`
+3. Open the destination folder and run `npm i` or `npm install`
 4. After the packages installation run `npm run start` or `npm start`
 5. By default, code will run at `localhost:1234`